permaweb/ao-cookbook/src/tutorials/begin/messaging.md

 # Message is added to the outbox
 message added to outbox
 # A New Message is received from `Morpheus`'s process ID
 New Message From BWM...ulw: Data = I am here.
-You are finally awake.
-Are yo
+You are f

 ```